v0.3.0 — Open Source

 Privacy-First

-Your data stays on your machine.
-No cloud.
+Self-hosted: your data stays on your machine.
+Cloud API: hosted on European servers (Germany).
 No telemetry.
 No third-party services.
 MIT licensed.

 🧠